Word Gems

 We listen to the thousands of love songs and some of them speak to us on a deep level.
 We are well taken by phrases such as “angel baby,” “dream lover,” “I can hear music,” “love changes everything,” “truly, madly, deeply,” “crazy arms,” “my girl,” “who could ask for anything more,” “can’t help falling in love,” oh, what a night,” “this magic moment,” “earth angel,” “I will always love you” – we could go on.

-However - ask anyone and they’ll tell you their favorite all-time love songs, and, back in the day, when they were in love, they associated these sweetest romantic phrases, set to music, with a certain special one, the object of their affections.
+However - ask anyone and they’ll tell you of their favorite all-time love songs, and, back in the day, when they were first in love, they associated these sweetest romantic phrases, set to music, with a certain special one, the object of their affections.

 And yet, fast forward, even just a little in life, and we find that it wasn’t enough.
 These sweetest romantic concepts, and all of the resultant affirmations of belief in love, did not take us to a desired destination of “living happily ever after.”